Babaria

-The Babaria (alternate spellings of which include Bauria, Babariya, Bawaria and Baraiya) are a nomadic tribe found mainly in the Indian states of Haryana, Punjab, Rajasthan and Uttar Pradesh.
+The Bavari (alternate spellings of which include Bawaria, Babariya, Bawri and Baraiya) are a nomadic tribe found mainly in the Indian states of Haryana, Punjab, Rajasthan and Uttar Pradesh.
+This tribe natively speak bawari, which is a dialect of rajasthani language.

 Traditions

-The Babaria are traditionally a nomadic tribe and held a reputation as skilled trackers and hunters of animals large and small, the product of which they consumed themselves and sold to villagers.
+The rajput Bavari are traditionally a nomadic tribe and held a reputation as skilled trackers and hunters of animals large and small, the product of which they consumed themselves and sold to villagers.
 Their abilities were such that their services were used by royalty and nobility.

-A survey of the Babaria in Rajasthan indicates two myths of origin.
+A survey of the Bavari in Rajasthan indicates two myths of origin.
 One is the claim of descent from a man called Dana, who lived near Nagarkot and whom they believe married a goddess over a millennium ago; they still worship that goddess, together with Kali, Shed Devi and Thakarji.
 Their other belief is that they were cursed by god at the time of creation and thereby banished to live in forest and to steal.

 Their shift from being mercenary soldiers and cultivators, and the scattering of their communities in India, came towards the end of the 13th century with the rise of the Deccan sultanates.
-The new rulers took control of Rajput kingdoms and led to the Babaria and various other groups to adopt thieving and vagrancy as a means of survival, as well as developing a mutual distrust with the more settled landowning peoples.
+The new rulers took control of Rajput kingdoms and led to the Bavari and various other groups to adopt thieving and vagrancy as a means of survival, as well as developing a mutual distrust with the more settled landowning peoples.